Vietnam War POW/MIA issue: Continued accounting

 Efforts continue to recover Americans; the U.S. Department of Defense spends over $110 million per year in the effort, and the number unaccounted for gradually decreases.
-For instance, according to the Defense POW/MIA Accounting Agency, the number of U.S. military and civilian personnel still unaccounted for from the Vietnam War was given as 1,621 as of March 23, 2016.
+For instance, according to the Defense POW/MIA Accounting Agency, the number of U.S. military and civilian personnel unaccounted for from the Vietnam War was 1,621 as of March 23, 2016, 1,592 by December 21, 2018, and 1,587 by February 7, 2020.

-Then as of December 21, 2018, the number of U.S. military and civilian personnel still unaccounted for is 1,592.

-By February 7, 2020, this number had been reduced a little further, to 1,587.

 Working jointly, U.S. and Vietnamese experts focus on "Last Known Alive" cases, which involve missing Americans whom the United States believed might have survived their initial loss incident.
-Outcomes of these investigations helps resolve the live prisoners question.
+Outcomes of these investigations help resolve the live prisoners question.

 The United States has identified 296 individuals as Last Known Alive cases in all of Southeast Asia, and following full investigations, the Defense Department had confirmed the wartime death of 245 of these individuals by March 2012.

 One important result of the movement was that greater pressure was put by family members on the U.S. government towards recovering and identifying the missing from other past conflicts, some of which had seen far greater numbers of missing in action.
 Indeed, the majority of the some 150 new identifications made each year are from the Korean War or World War II.
 As historian Michael Allen has said, "This [pressure] result[ed] in renewed efforts to recover the missing from earlier conflicts, and that effort has over time become institutionalized, so that it's ongoing.
 It's just part of the military bureaucracy."